 5) Make the shift toward local, in-season grocery shopping.

-One of the best things you can do as a Zero Waster is to shop local for your groceries (and everything else).
-Local goods require less transportation, create jobs where you live, put your taxes to good use, and encourage local prosperity.
+One of the best things you can do to reduce your environmental impact is to shop local.
+Local goods require less transportation, create jobs in your area, put your taxes to good use, and encourage local prosperity.

-Eating what’s in season is also extremely beneficial.
+It’s also a great idea to eat what’s in season.
 It’s easier on your wallet (again, transportation is a beast), it encourages variety in your diet, and it puts you in direct touch with the earth and its cycles.
 I think that’s so cool!

 6) Still struggling?
-Donate anything you just can’t use.
+Donate pantry items you won’t use.

 Have some non-perishables left over?
-Donate to your local food bank or shelter.
-Here’s a nationwide database that will help you find locations in your area.
+Donate the items to your local food bank or shelter.
+(Here’s a nationwide database that will help you find locations in your area.)

-- Follow your meal plan religiously.
-Keep it simple and less food will go to waste!
+1) Follow your meal plan religiously.
+Keep it simple and less food will go to waste.

-- Do a mini pantry challenge mid-week.
-Eat leftovers before they go bad and clean up any leftover items you haven’t yet used.
+2) Do a mini pantry challenge mid-week.
+Eat leftovers before they go bad and clean up any leftover items you’ve passed over.

-- Look for an open shelving solution for pantry staples.
-This helps ensure nothing gets stuffed to the back of the cupboard or passed over.
+3) Look for an open shelving solution for pantry staples.
+This helps ensure nothing gets stuck in the back of the cupboard.
 Here’s some inspiration!

-- Shop for pantry essentials like flour and pasta just once a month.
+4) Shop for pantry essentials just twice a month.
 Don’t overwhelm yourself with too many options.

-- Store pantry essentials in glass containers.
-This ensures you know exactly what you have and how much is left.
+5) Store pantry essentials in glass containers.
+This helps you see exactly what you have and how much is left.